Tuesday, September 16, 2025

 The main thing I recall is Azerrad's vague references to his "nemesis," which is kind of hilarious but also horrible.
 This is apparently a person in the Nirvana management camp, possibly at Gold Mountain or the record label DGC, that obtained an advance copy of Come as You Are and flipped out, and didn't like Azerrad being friends with the band.
 Later this person heartlessly blocks Azerrad from the invite list for the memorial service.
 I think Azerrad lays it out in a way where you could figure out who he's talking about:

 "I felt like an idiot for doing those interviews--well, far beyond an idiot since I was brutally beating myself up for it and still am to this day.
 But I also thought that the punishment was almost pathologically cruel--everyone knew that Kurt and I had become friends.
-I'll never know for sure who made sure I wasn't invite to the memorial, but I have a pretty good idea: my nemesis, the same person I had to hide the Physicians' Desk Reference from a year and a half earlier."
+I'll never know for sure who made sure I wasn't invited to the memorial, but I have a pretty good idea: my nemesis, the same person I had to hide the Physicians' Desk Reference from a year and a half earlier."
 (568)

 I'm not going to do that sleuthing.
 There are other fascinating "editorial" incidents, like the aforementioned Top 50 Albums list ("If it goes in the [book] then I might as well blow my head off, OK?
 It's something I may have to explain later but it's caused a lot of problems in my household [emphasis mine] and it's ree-fucking-diculous, I can't believe it.
 So whatever you do, don't print it, OK?
 Thanks."
 (578))